samhager11/shager11.github.io/README.md

 Not-Yet-Implemented:

+- Optimize for Mobile play
 - Bonus rounds that award increased points along with additional categories and questions
-- Win categories and visually display category wins (with avatars for each category).
+- Win categories and visually display category wins (with avatars for each category)
 - Scoring that dynamically adjusts based on the timer with decreasing points awarded as time ticks away
 - Player name and image/avatar able to be input upon game start
 - Sound effects and music to add to the game experience